auth0/docs/articles/appliance/instrumentation/access-data.md

 # Auth0 Appliance: Access Your Data

-If you have connected to your Appliance via SSH, you can access your data in one of two ways.
+By connecting to your Appliance via SSH, you can access your data in one of two ways.

 ## Run Quick Queries from the Command Line